+Go-ahead for controversial Cumbria coal mine condemned by government climate adviser

-Go-ahead for controversial Cumbria coal mine sparks climate dismay
+Go-ahead for controversial Cumbria coal mine condemned by government’s climate adviser

 Cumbria colliery would be first new pit in a generation